MusicManiac/SimpleTaskManagerAPI/README.md

 # Task Manager API
+This is my introductory project to Django, demonstrating how to build a RESTful API for managing tasks.

 A Django-based API for managing tasks, allowing users to create, update, delete, and filter tasks.
 The API also tracks the history of task changes.